jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 # AssertionError

-In this chapter we will get familiar with the [AssertionError](https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError) in python using Test Driven Development
+In this chapter we will explore the [AssertionError](https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError) exception in python using Test Driven Development (TDD)

 ### Prerequisites